Banks, Lancashire: Governance

-Banks is part of the South Ribble parliamentary constituency and represented by the Conservative MP Katherine Fletcher.
+Banks is part of the Southport parliamentary constituency and is represented by the Labour Member of Parliament Patrick Hurley.

 At local government level, Banks is one of the two remaining settlements within the historical civil parish of North Meols and has its own parish council.
 North Meols is also a ward under the administration of West Lancashire Borough Council.

-Demography

-According to the 2001 census the population of North Meols was 3,793, and 3,730 of those people were white.
-Only 60 people in the village were from other ethnicity.

-By the 2011 census the population had risen to 4,146.

 Economy

 Even though modern Banks is primarily a commuter village for Southport, Liverpool and Preston, there is farming activity which has been the core of the community for hundreds of years.
-Most of the produce grown on the farms was sold to local markets, but now most is either sold to national supermarkets like Marks and Spencer or to countries in the EU.
+Most of the produce grown on the farms was sold to local markets, but now most is either sold to national supermarkets or to countries in the EU.

 Banks once had a thriving shrimping industry but this has dwindled to almost nothing due to cheaper foreign competition.
 Recently there has been interest on Banks Marsh in the edible seaweed, samphire, (locally known as Sampi).
 It is found on few coastal areas in Europe.
 It is picked by local people in the summer months and mostly sold to Booths supermarkets that sell local produce.

 There are two business areas made up of small businesses that provide local services.
 One is on the A565 (Southport New Road) and the other is a Granite worktop manufacturing business (Granite House) in the former grounds of Greaves Hall.
-Banks has a post office open Monday, Wednesday & Friday 10:30-16:30 Where all main Post Office services are offered along with a wide selection of Greetings Cards, Gifts and Stationery items.
+Banks has a post office.
 There is Co-op store, a hairdressers, and a newsagents.
 Healthcare facilities include the North Meols Medical Centre on Church Road, a doctor's surgery and a pharmacy.
 A new care home was completed in August 2014 (located just off Guinea Hall Lane on Greaves Hall Lane).
 Shortly afterwards a learning and head injury home was built adjacent to the care home.
 There is also a community centre on Hoole Lane.

 The village attracts walkers to its many public footpaths, and Banks Marsh attracts bird watchers.
 In addition many cyclists pass through the village and in recent years The Tour of Britain has passed through Banks on the A565.